grouchicrouchi/Chapter01/gamelet.md

 <script src="gamelet.js" />
 ```

-2. The script will detect when the left or right arrow keys are pressed and will move the ball element accordingly.
+2. This script will detect when the left or right arrow keys are pressed and will move the ball element accordingly.

+# Learning slowly